ipilcher/sht/docs/robin-hood.md

 there.
 Thus, entries are always inserted at or after their ideal position.
 (An entry cannot have a negative PSL.)

-When the algorithm considers the current position, there are 5 possibilities.
+When the algorithm considers the current position, there are 5 possibilities (or 4 possibilities, one of which has 2 options).

 1. The position is unoccupied.
 The candidate will be stored at the current position.